 Creative Writing – Creative writing have done a number of tasks and have been meeting up in people’s gardens; or twice in the garden of the Red Cow pub!
 We’re corresponding by email during the lockdown.

-The French Group has enjoyed the summer months chatting in the garden but is now contemplating a different way of meeting, on Zoom.
+French Group.
 We chat, learn a bit about France, take part in sketches and check up on rusty grammar and vocabulary.
 Now meeting via Zoom.

 Gardening Group I would like to think we should aim to resume in the autumn but we’ll adapt to what’s allowed as we go along; Definitely keep going.
 We are meeting at Stoke Poges Memorial garden on Monday in groups of 6 to help the Head Gardener with some simple tasks.
 Later in Spring we are going to undertake a project in St Francis churchyard to restore the garden there.
 All outdoors so should be OK.

 G Beginner’s German group have been meeting fortnightly on Zoom.
 We are following several different German courses in order to give ourselves plenty of practice at each level.
 Each week we do a little research into Germany and its culture, led by one of the group.

 Local History – We have not met in person at all for a year since the first lockdown but members recently took part in a Zoom meeting hearing about the 20-20-20 Slough Museum working in Slough project which shared people’s memories about working in Slough during those years.
 This was hosted by Michael Pearcy.
 In April we are holding a Zoom “Air and Share” when 3 members will tell us about some research they have done about the history of different places in Slough.
 We may hold another similar “Air and Share” in May.